luontola/web-intro/databases.md

 ### Write comments to database

 In the `/add-comment` route, use `Comment.create` to save the comment to the database.
-You can keep the old `$comments` usage still side by side with the new code, so that the application won't be broken by this change.
+You can keep the old `$comments` usage still side by side with the new code, so that no existing functionality is broken by the changes.

 ```ruby
 post '/add-comment' do